-- (2) Have ceased to qualify for U.I. or Trade Readjustment Allowance under the T.A.A. or North American Free Trade Agreement-Transitional Adjustment Assistance; AND - (3) Be enrolled in a program of training services under WIOA section 143 (d) (4) by the end of the 13th week after the most recent layoff that resulted in a determination of the worker's eligibility as a dislocated worker or, if later, by the end of the 8th week after the worker is informed that a short-term layoff will exceed 6 months.
+- i.
+To be eligible for N.R.P.s, a Dislocated Worker must: - (1) Be unemployed; AND - (2) Have ceased to qualify for U.I. or Trade Readjustment Allowance under the T.A.A. or North American Free Trade Agreement- Transitional Adjustment Assistance; AND - (3) Be enrolled in a program of training services under WIOA section 143 (d) (4) by the end of the 13th week after the most recent layoff that resulted in a determination of the worker's eligibility as a dislocated worker or, if later, by the end of the 8th week after the worker is informed that a short-term layoff will exceed 6 months.

+OR

-OR - (4) Be unemployed;
+(4) Be unemployed;